yugabyte/yugabyte-db/docs/content/latest/admin/ysqlsh.md

 ##### -w, --no-password

 Never issue a password prompt.
-If the server requires password authentication and a password is not available by other means such as a `~/.pgpass` file, the connection attempt will fail.
+If the server requires password authentication and a password is not available by other means such as a `~/.pgpass` file, the connection attempt fails.
 This option can be useful in batch jobs and scripts where no user is present to enter a password.

-Note that this option will remain set for the entire session, and so it affects uses of the meta-command [\connect](#c-connect-reuse-previous-on-off-dbname-username-host-port-conninfo) as well as the initial connection attempt.
+Note that this option remains set for the entire session, and so it affects uses of the meta-command [\connect](#c-connect-reuse-previous-on-off-dbname-username-host-port-conninfo) as well as the initial connection attempt.

 ##### -W, --password

 Force `ysqlsh` to prompt for a password before connecting to a database.

-This option is never essential, as `ysqlsh` will automatically prompt for a password if the server demands password authentication.
-However, `ysqlsh` will waste a connection attempt finding out that the server wants a password.
+This option is never essential, as `ysqlsh` automatically prompts for a password if the server demands password authentication.
+However, `ysqlsh` wastes a connection attempt finding out that the server wants a password.
 In some cases it is worth typing `-W` to avoid the extra connection attempt.

-Note that this option will remain set for the entire session, and so it affects uses of the meta-command [\connect](#c-connect-reuse-previous-on-off-dbname-username-host-port-conninfo) as well as the initial connection attempt.
+Note that this option remains set for the entire session, and so it affects uses of the meta-command [\connect](#c-connect-reuse-previous-on-off-dbname-username-host-port-conninfo) as well as the initial connection attempt.

 ##### -x, --expanded